- Open Nemo (the file browser) and drag and drop directories to the short cut list in the left pane under "My Computer".

 The instructions here are for installing LibreOffice in US English, on a 32-bit system; there will be slight differences in some directory names if you are installing LibreOffice on a 64-bit system, but the process is basically the same and – hopefully – you will not find these instructions difficult to follow.

-1) After downloading the installer archive file, use Nautilus to decompress it in a directory of your choice (your Desktop directory, for example).
-After decompressing it, you will see that the contents have been unpacked into a directory calledLibO_3.3.0rc1_Linux_x86_install-deb_en-US or LibO_3.4.5rc2_Linux_x86_install-deb_en-US.
-Open a Nautilus file manager window, and change directory to that directory.
+1) After downloading the installer archive file, use Nautilus to decompress it in a directory of your choice (your

-2) The directory contains a subdirectory called DEBS.
-Change directory to the DEBS directory.
+2) The directory contains a subdirectory called

-3) Right-click within the DEBS directory and choose “Open in Terminal”.
+directory and choose “Open in Terminal”.
 A terminal window will open.
-From the command line of the terminal window, enter the following command (you will be prompted to enter your root user's password before the command will execute):
+From the command line of the terminal window, enter the following command (you will be prompted to enter your root user's password before the command will execute):sudo dpkg -i *.deb

 4) The above dpkg command does the first part of the installation process.
 To complete the process, you also need to install the desktop integration packages.
-To do this, change directory to the desktop-integration directory that is within the DEBS directory, using the following command:
+To do this, change directory to the

-cd desktop-integration
+desktop-integration

 Now run the dpkg command again: